grame-cncm/guidolib/doc/server/source/api/getgraphicmap.rst

 ----------------------------

 .. index::
-  single: pagemap
+  single: getpagemap
-  single: staffmap
+  single: getstaffmap
-  single: voicemap
+  single: getvoicemap
-  single: systemmap
+  single: getsystemmap

 Gives the mapping between the graphic and the time time.
 The mapping is given as a set of pairs of graphic rectangles and time intervals.